wandering-tales/redmine2jira/README.rst

 ==================================================
-Redmine XLS Export plugin to JIRA Importers plugin
+Redmine to JIRA Importers plugin
 ==================================================